 Alright, Hiking Lady, it’s a ‘personal’ question but a must-know.
-How do you deal with those pesky monthly visitors when on multi-day snow trips?
+How do you deal with those pesky monthly menstrual periods when on multi-day snow trips?
 Any ideas for a novice to the mountains?
 I’ve done plenty of backpacking but am new to the mountaineering scene and would love advice from fellow ladies.
 Thanks!

 Hello fellow female hiker!

 Those pesky monthly menstrual cycles can be quite an annoyance when backpacking and mountaineering, but don’t let it stop you from enjoying your outdoor adventures!
-There are plenty of options to deal with hiking on your period, from tampons to Diva Cups!
+There are plenty of options to deal with hiking on your period, from tampons to Diva Cups and Sckoon Cups!
 Read on!

 Just like when you’re backpacking or hiking, find a private spot so you can change your stuff.
 It can get awfully cold in the mountains in the winter, so try to be quick.